RinHizakura/kmemsnoop/README.md

 CONFIG_DEBUG_INFO_BTF_MODULES=y
 ```

-You may want to expose more kernel symbols with the following configs.
+Besides, you may want to expose more kernel symbols to userspace with the
-These will be convenient for you to find the address of kernel symbols.
-It is
+following settings.
+These are convenient for you to find the address of
+kernel symbols without inspecting the vmlinux source.
+On top of that, it
-also useful to trace kernel with
+makes kernel tracing with
 [KASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)
-enabled or percpu variables.
+enabled possible, and provides direct way to explore percpu variables.

 ```
 CONFIG_KALLSYMS=y